pieter-berkel/next-route-query/README.md

 # Route Query

-Route Query is a utility library for handling URL query parameters in NextJS applications.
-It supports NextJS 13 or higher and requires the `qs` package.
+Next Route Query is a utility library for handling URL query parameters in NextJS applications.
+It supports NextJS 13 or higher.
 It preserves types of string, number, boolean, and date during the query string parsing and stringifying process.

 ## Installation